Magnatic70/TextAdventureGameEngine/README.md

 ```
 Person:<personID or short name>
-DisplayName:<name of person that will be display to player> (optional)
+DisplayName:<name of person that will be displayed to the player> (optional)
 Keywords:<topic>:<gift item>;<topic2>:<gift item2>;... (optional)
 Trades:<player offered item>:<person gives item>:<response> (optional)
 NegativeAskResponse:<response when asking about something they don't know about> (optional)